Zelhorst92/1stMileStone-GymSite/README.md

 ### The Navigation Bar

-The navigationbar is a component from <a href="https://getbootstrap.com/" rel="nofollow" target="_blank" title="link to bootstrap">Bootstrap</a>, which I have modified to fit better with the style of the site.
+The navigationbar is a component from [Bootstrap](https://getbootstrap.com/ "Bootstrap"), which I have modified to fit better with the style of the site.
 It will stay at the top of the website at all time, so that the user can use it to navigate the website at the users descretion.
 Furthermore is the navigationbar responsive and will show a menu button, with a dropdown menu when clicked, when viewed on a small tablet or mobilephone.

 ### The Hero Image/Hero Sign-up